This article describes more technically how LotAtc server works with DCS.

 More details on update units processing

-Previously we said that LotAtc updates all units on each inter-frames, that is not exactly true.
-With 70 frames per second for example, it is too much call for LotAtc needs.
+Previously we said that LotAtc updates all units on each inter-frame, but that is not exactly true.
+With 70 frames per second for example, it is too many calls for LotAtc needs.

-In reality, LotAtc will split units in groups, each group will be updated in an inter-frame, reducing impact on framerate.
+In reality, LotAtc will split units into groups, each group will be updated in an inter-frame, reducing the impact on framerate.

 • update_time (2 seconds by default).
-It gives as instructions to update each units every 2 seconds.
+It gives instructions to update each unit every 2 seconds.

-• max_loop_unit (50 by default) represents the number of each units in each group.
+• max_loop_unit (50 by default) represents the number of units in each group.

-• minimum_frame_update (0.3 second by default) minimum time between 2 groups
+• minimum_frame_update (0.3 second by default) is the minimum time between 2 groups

 For example:

-A mission with 176 units will be split in 4 groups A, B, C and D that will be updated every 500 ms (2s/4).
+A mission with 176 units will be split into 4 groups A, B, C and D that will be updated every 500 ms (2s/4).

 graph LR subgraph f1[2s] ga[Group A] -- 500ms --> gb[Group B] gb -- 500ms --> gc[Group C] gc -- 500ms --> gd[Group D] end

-In the case that there is lot of units/groups (for example 500 units so 10 groups), time between each 2 groups should be 2s/10=200ms.
-200ms is less than minimum_frame_update, LotAtc will decide to increase automatically update_time to 3s in order to preserve minimum_frame_update time between 2 groups.
-It also avoid too much DCS CPU use.
+In the case that there are a lot of units/groups (for example 500 units so 10 groups), the time between each 2 groups should be 2s/10=200ms.
+200ms is less than minimum_frame_update, so LotAtc will automatically decide to increase update_time to 3s in order to preserve minimum_frame_update time between 2 groups.
+It also avoids too much DCS CPU use.

 graph LR subgraph f1[3s] ga[Group A] -- 300ms --> gb[Group B] gb -.-> gi[Group I] gi -- 300ms --> gj[Group J] end